sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_1.md

 The goal of this research was to study the relationship between communication and coordination (C&C) activities of software developers and their software development activity by using open source software e-mail archives.
 More precisely the authors are interested in the connection between the mailing list activities of developers and the their respective changes in the source code.
 So the authors defined a few sub-goals:

 1) Defining the properties of the social network of developers
-2) Findig out if developers who send a lot of messages also make a lot of source code changes
+2) Finding out if developers who send a lot of messages also make a lot of source code changes
 3) Finding out if there is a difference between developers and non-developers in the social network
 4) Finding out if being the most active developer is correlated to having the highest status among developers